nerdsinspace/nocom-explanation/README.md

 I'm going to share more information about nocom here, the parts that didn't make sense to put into a Fit script.

 This page is a start but I also might make a video series, or split it up into blog posts, or both, or just generally make it higher effort (such as including graphics / examples / videos / images / code / etc), so check back here later if that sounds interesting to you.
 I haven't done so yet because my focus has been on making sure that the Fit video is good and accurate and such.
+Edit: Started writing wiki page [here](https://2b2t.miraheze.org/wiki/Nocom).

 Here's the -250k to +250k overworld heatmap at 4K resolution:
 ![Image](rect_4k.png)